MayaPosch/NymphCast/README.md

 NymphCast is a software solution which turns your choice of Linux-capable hardware into an audio and video source for a television or powered speakers.
 It enables the streaming of audio and video over the network from a wide range of client devices, as well as the streaming of internet media to a NymphCast server, controlled by a client device.

-In addition, it supports powerful apps (NymphCast apps) written in AngelScript to extend the functionality of NymphCast with a variety of online services.
+In addition, the server supports powerful NymphCast apps written in AngelScript to extend the overall NymphCast functionality with e.g. 3rd party audio / video streaming protocol support on the server side, and cross-platform control panels served to the client application that integrate with the overall client experience.

-The main NymphCast website [can be found here](http://nyanko.ws/product_nymphcast.php "NymphCast site") at the Nyanko.ws website.
+NymphCast requires at least the server application to run on a target device, while the full functionality is provided in conjunction with a  remote control device:
 ![NymphCast diagram](doc/nymphcast.png)
+Client-side core functionality is hereby provided through the NymphCast library.

 ## Releases ##

-NymphCast is currently in Alpha stage, with experimental releases being made available on Github (see the '[releases](https://github.com/MayaPosch/NymphCast/releases "Releases")' section).
+NymphCast is currently in Alpha stage, with experimental releases being made available on Github (see the ['Releases'](https://github.com/MayaPosch/NymphCast/releases) folder).

 For **pacman** based distros (ArchLinux, Manjaro), some packages exist for: